dristi211/DristisBooksStore/DristisBooksStore/README.txt

 At 14:55
 Created the CoverType Controller.cs in the Area>Admin and In the Views folder add CoverType folder and Index.cshtml and Upsert.cshtml created

+At 5:37
+Your target project 'DristisBooksStore' doesn't match your migrations assembly 'DristisBooks.DataAccess'.
+Either change your target project or change your migrations assembly.
+Change your migrations assembly by using DbContextOptionsBuilder.
+E.g. options.UseSqlServer(connection, b => b.MigrationsAssembly("DristisBooksStore")).
+By default, the migrations assembly is the assembly containing the DbContext.
+Change your target project to the migrations project by using the Package Manager Console's Default project drop-down list, or by executing "dotnet ef" from the directory containing the migrations project.

+Changed the Default project and run the ,Migration again